surajsk999sa/job-porter/README.md

 - JSON file

 ### What I learned
-    During this challenge a learn Fetch api call and how to use backend JSON file data and show on clint side.
-Also learn how filter through each element.
+ - During this challenge a learn Fetch API
+ - how to use backend JSON file data and show on clint side.
+ - Also learn how filter through each element.

 ## Author
 - Suraj sk